HUKUK DANISMANLIGI VE TEMSIL FAALIYETLERI

 Financial institutions, which allow people to transfer money internationally, have set maximum limits to the amount of money that can be transferred.
 This is done to prevent money laundering.
 Online transfer limits are much lower as it is more unsafe and harder to regulate.
 The amount that can be transferred through actual locations is much higher.
 People can make multiple transfers if needed.
 Most institutions questions transfers of more than $1000.
 Such transfers are allowed only after the reason for the transaction has been verified.
 Few institutions allow money transfers up to $3000.
 As an additional safety measure, most banks do not accept cash as a method of payment for money transfers.
 Also, money transfer agencies and banks are required by law to charge a fee for transferring the money.
 People can transfer money only if they have paid this fee.

-Hukuk Danismanligi ve Temsil Faaliyetleri is an expert associated with Money Transfer, a leading company offering reliable solutions to individuals seeking to transfer money to cross-border countries.
+Kuyucu Hukuk Burosu is an expert associated with Money Transfer, a leading company offering reliable solutions to individuals seeking to transfer money to cross-border cuntries.

 A Tradition of Straight Talk to Financial Institutions and Borrowers